 - Preheat oven to 350 °F.

-- Beat 5 eggs (no need to separate them) and sugar on low speed and then on medium-high speed for about 10 minutes or until it’s three times in volume.
+- In a stand mixer, beat 5 eggs (no need to separate them) and sugar on low speed and then on medium-high speed for about 10 minutes or until it's three times in volume.

-- Using a spatula, fold in flour by thirds; be very gentle with the dough so you don’t over mix it and lose the fluffiness.
+- Using a spatula, fold in flour by thirds; be very gentle with the batter so you don't over mix it and lose the fluffiness.

-- Add cake batter to an oiled baking sheet.
+- Add cake batter to an oiled baking pan.
 Springform baking pan works amazing, size 9-12 inches is perfect.

 - Bake at 350F for 30 minutes and check it using a wooden toothpick.
-If the cake is ready, the dough should not stick to the toothpick.
+If the cake is ready, the toothpick will come out clean.